Gordon, Gino and Fred: Road Trip

 Gordon, Gino and Fred: Road Trip is a British travel and food show that originally aired on the ITV channel in United Kingdom.
 In it, chefs Gordon Ramsay, Gino D'Acampo and maître d'hôtel Fred Sirieix visited various countries and cities, where they explored local culture and cuisine.
-It is a spinoff of the Christmas special Gordon, Gino & Fred's Great Christmas Roast, which aired on 21 December 2017.
+It is a spin-off of the Christmas special Gordon, Gino & Fred's Great Christmas Roast, which aired on 21 December 2017.
 The first series premiered on 11 October 2018, the second series called Gordon Gino & Fred: American Road Trip premiered on 2 April 2020 and the third series called Gordon Gino & Fred Go Greek premiered 27 September 2021, to a shortened run of only two episodes.
 The fourth series called Gordon, Gino and Fred: Viva España! also consisted of only two episodes, debuting on 3 and 4 September 2023.

 In some countries outside the United Kingdom the first series of the show is known as: Gordon, Gino & Fred: The Ultimate Road Trip.

 On 10 December 2020, ITV commissioned a further three series and three Christmas specials of Gordon Gino and Fred: Road Trip; series 3 (2021) (6 x 60′), series 4 (2022) (8 x 60′), and series 5 (2023) (8 x 60′).

-In March 2023 D’Acampo left the show, saying he would not film in a planned fifth series due to contract disputes and other commitments.
+In March 2023, D'Acampo left the show, saying he would not film in a planned fifth series due to contract disputes and other commitments.